brecciasf/rwall/README.md

 # rwall
 rwall is a very simple wallbase.cc image scraper.
-A query is run against wallbase which returns images (currently set to space themed images only) in a random order.
+A query is run against wallbase which returns images (currently set to space themed images in the ini file) in a random order.
 It will take the top one off the list, download that file (currently only .JPG and .PNG files are supported), and applies that image as the desktop wallpaper.

 ## Supported Platforms
 The only testing I've done with this program (which is a bash script) has been on Ubuntu 14.04.
 My assumption is that it should work on other versions of Ubuntu and possibly some other distros, but I have not tested so I can't be sure.
 Feel free to try and modify as needed!  :)